 First, look at how much space you have or want to dedicate.
 Is there hardscape or decking, or will you need to install something to keep your table level?
 In addition to a table and chairs, you may want to consider an umbrella, or pergola for shade if you’ll be using your space during sunny days.
 Be sure to think about comfort during the different times of the day that you’ll be using the space, and select seating options that will be comfortable and lend to lingering.

-An easy way to define a dedicated space is by using an outdoor rug – there are many affordable options that are fun, however to truly marry your outdoor space with your house, you may want to stick with the same color scheme as your existing furnishings, or opt for colors that are complementary to what is immediately adjacent to your new space – doing this will help to create a cohesive design, and really bring the outdoors in.
+An easy way to define a dedicated space is by using an outdoor rug.
+There are many affordable options that are fun, however to truly marry your outdoor space with your house, you may want to stick with the same color scheme as your existing furnishings, or opt for colors that are complimentary to what is immediately adjacent to your new space.
+This will help to create a cohesive design, and really bring the outdoors in.

-Now it’s time to think about your dishes, glasses, and linens – there’s no reason to relegate yourself to paper plates and plastic forks unless you’re entertaining a crowd.
-There are so many options for beautiful plastic or melamine plates that look like pottery, you may have a hard time choosing!
-It’s a good idea to stick with unbreakable items outside if you have kids, but there’s no reason you can’t.
+Lastly, it’s time to think about your dishes, glasses and linens – there’s no reason to relegate yourself to paper plates and plastic forks unless you’re entertaining a crowd.
+There are so many options of beautiful plastic or melamine plates that look like pottery, you may have a hard time choosing!